 Ever the fans of leftfield walking projects we were intrigued by the mission of Noelle Poulson.
-Over the course of the past year and a half, she's walked the length of every street, road, mews, alley, avenue, snickleway, ginnel, crescent, square and circus of inner London.
-If that raises as many questions in your own mind as it did in ours, then read on...
+Over the course of a year and a half, she walked the length of every street, road, mews, alley, avenue, snickleway, ginnel, crescent, square and circus of inner London.
+We spoke to her in July 2014, when the project was near completion.
+If it raises as many questions in your own mind as it did in ours, then read on...

 So you're walking every street within the Congestion Zone boundary.
 Woah, that's quite a project.
 Give us some stats about just what a task that is.